Nordix/flux2/rfcs/NNNN-cdevents/README.md

 ### Non-Goals

-The provider will be handled as a separate RFC in the future.
+a CDEvent provider will be handled as a separate RFC in the future.

 <!--
 What is out of scope for this RFC?
 Listing non-goals helps to focus discussion